 2. Swimming shoes

-Depending on which Zanzibar beaches you visit, you will likely find seaweed, sea cucumbers, or sea urchins (just to name a few) on the ocean bottom.
+Depending on which Zanzibar beaches you visit, you will likely find seaweed, sea cucumbers, or sea urchins on the ocean bottom.
 If you’re the type to feel a bit icky about stepping in seaweed, then I recommend bringing swimming shoes.

 In general, you should also try and avoid walking barefoot on beaches.
 Swimming shoes, or flip flops will help protect your feet against possible infections that could come from walking on the beach barefoot.